core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### external_aad for Encryption ### {#sec-cose-object-ext-aad-enc}

-The external_aad for encryption (see Section 6.3 of {{I-D.ietf-cose-rfc8152bis-struct}}), used both in group mode and pairwise mode, includes the counter signature algorithm and related signature parameters, see {{fig-ext-aad-encryption}}.
+The external_aad for encryption (see Section 6.3 of {{I-D.ietf-cose-rfc8152bis-struct}}), used both in group mode and pairwise mode, includes also the counter signature algorithm and related signature parameters, see {{fig-ext-aad-encryption}}.

 ~~~~~~~~~~~ CDDL
 external_aad = bstr .cbor aad_array